KHP vs CEP Fantasy Prediction : Khyber Pakhtunkhwa vs Central Punjab Best Fantasy Team for National T20 Cup | The SportsRush

 Probable XI for both sides:-

-Khyber Pakhtunkhwa – Fakhar Zaman, Mohammad Rizwan, Sahibzada Farhan, Mohammad Haris, Iftekhar Ahmed, Musadiq Ahmed, Mohammad Wasim, Shaheen Afridi, Asif Afridi, Imran Khan, Arshad Iqbal.
+Khyber Pakhtunkhwa – Fakhar Zaman, Mohammad Rizwan, Adil Amin, Sahibzada Farhan, Iftekhar Ahmed, Musadiq Ahmed, Mohammad Wasim, Shaheen Afridi, Asif Afridi, Imran Khan, Arshad Iqbal.

-Central Punjab – Babar Azam, Kamran Akmal, Ahmed Shehzad, Mohammad Hafeez, Shoaib Malik, Hussain Talat, Faheem Ashraf, Hasan Ali, Wahab Riaz, Usman Qadir, Ehsan Adil.
+Central Punjab – Babar Azam, Kamran Akmal, Ahmed Shehzad, Muhammad Akhlaq, Hussain Talat, Faheem Ashraf, Hasan Ali, Wahab Riaz, Ahmed Safi Abdullah, Usman Qadir, Waqas Maqsood.

 KHP vs CEP: Key Players of the Game